iSOLveIT/protege_owl/_sources/index.rst.txt

 ---------------

 1. Check to see if the Pellet reasoner is installed.
 Click on the `Reasoner` menu.
 At the bottom of the menu there will be a list of the installed reasoners such as `Hermit` and possibly `Pellet`.
 If Pellet is visible in that menu then select it and skip to step 3.

 2. If Pellet is not visible then do `File>Check for plugins` and select Pellet from the list of available plugins and then select `Install`.
 This will install Pellet and you should get a message that says it will take effect the next time you start Protégé.
 Do a `File>Save` to save your work then quit Protégé and restart it.
 Then go to `File>Open recent`.
 You should see your saved Pizza tutorial in the list of recent ontologies.
    Select it to load it.
 Now you should see Pellet under the `Reasoner` menu and be able to select it so do so.

 3. With Pellet selected in the Reasoner menu execute the command `Reasoner>Start reasoner`.
 The reasoner should run very quickly since the ontology is so simple.
 You will notice that the little text message in the lower right corner of the Protégé window has changed to now say `Reasoner active`.
 The next time you make a change to the ontology that text will change to say: `Reasoner state out of sync with active ontology`.
 With small ontologies the reasoner runs very quickly, and it is a good idea to get into the habit of running it often, as much as after every change.

 4. It is possible that one or more of your classes will still be highlighted in red after you run the reasoner.
    If that happens do: `Window>Refresh user interface` and any red highlights should go away.
-Whenever your user interface seems to show something you don’t expect the first thing to do is to try this command.
+Whenever your user interface seems to show something you don't expect the first thing to do is to try this command.

 5. One last thing we want to do is to configure the reasoner.
 By default, the reasoner does not perform all possible inferences because some inferences can take a long time for large and complex ontologies.
    In this tutorial we will always be dealing with small and simple ontologies so we want to see everything the reasoner can do.
 Go to:
    `Reasoner>Configure`.
 This will bring up a dialog with several check boxes of inferences that the reasoner can perform.
-If they aren’t all checked then check them all.
+If they aren't all checked then check them all.
 You may receive a warning that some inferences can take a lot of time, but you can ignore those since your ontology will be small.

 ---------------